 Try a quick indoor brain break of jumping jacks, burpees, squats and high heels.
 Start with the sets of 10 to 12 reps of each exercise before jumping to the next.

-This physical brain break will surely get their blood pumping!
+This physical brain break will surely get their blood pumping and their brains firing!

 20. Shadow boxing

-A perfect brain break for a high-energy kid, your kid will not be disappointed with shadow boxing.
+Shadow boxing is one of the perfect brain break ideas for a high-energy kid, your kid will not be disappointed with shadow boxing.
 Let them practice their jabs and kicks and try a wide range of movements.

 21. Mandala Colouring